St Antony's College

 BA in International Relations at Yerevan State University

 My DPhil research is on Iranian foreign policy in the Post-Soviet South Caucasus.
-Choosing a non-essentialist and relations approach towards studying foreign policy, I treat the latter as a discursive practice.
+Choosing a non-essentialist and relational approach towards studying foreign policy, I treat the latter as a discursive practice.
 Accordingly, I try to explore how different discoursive articulations are created and juxtaposed with each other leading to particular policy decisions concerning the South Caucasus.

 Recent Publications and/or Conferences: